Available 24/7 | 01622 926 505

 The use of hydronic heating delivered remarkable time and cost savings:

-• Drying Time Reduced by 91%: The project required only 7 days per phase compared to 84 days using conventional equipment, saving 77 days per phase.
+• Drying time reduced by 91%: The project required only 7 days per phase compared to 84 days using conventional equipment, saving 77 days per phase.

-• Total Time Saved: Across the three blocks, a potential total of 385 days was saved, minimising disruption for students and financial losses for the university and insurers.
+• Total time saved: Across the three blocks, a potential total of 385 days was saved, minimising disruption for students and financial losses for the university and insurers.

-• Cost Efficiency: Faster restoration reduced temporary accommodation costs for 168 displaced students and limited financial burdens on all stakeholders.
+• Cost efficiency: Faster restoration reduced temporary accommodation costs for 168 displaced students and limited financial burdens on all stakeholders.

 This case highlights the critical role of advanced fire damage restoration methods in mitigating the long-term impacts of catastrophic events.
 With swift action, we restored the buildings efficiently, ensuring students could return to safe, comfortable accommodation with minimal delays.